carpentries-incubator/lesson-parallel-python/episodes/extra-asyncio.md

     asyncio.run(main)
 ```

 Asyncio is as contagious as Dask.
-Any higher-level code must be async once you have some async code at low level: [it's turtles all the way down](https://en.wikipedia.org/wiki/Turtles_all_the_way_down)!
+Any higher-level code must be async once you have some async low-level code: [it's turtles all the way down](https://en.wikipedia.org/wiki/Turtles_all_the_way_down)!
 You may be tempted to implement `asyncio.run` in the middle of your code and interact with the asynchronous parts.
 Multiple active Asyncio run-times will get you into troubles, though.
 Mixing Asyncio and classic code is possible in principle, but is considered bad practice.

 ## Timing asynchronous code
-Jupyter works very well with `asyncio` except for the line magics and cell magics.
+Jupyter works very well with `asyncio` except for line magics and cell magics.
 We must then write our own timer.

 :::instructor
 It may be best to have participants copy and paste this snippet from the collaborative document.
 You may want to explain what a context manager is, but don't overdo it.
 This is advanced code and may scare off novices.